 - Replication triggers are created in the Database directly

 A classification selects the tables which are relevant for the record and replication.
 These tables are supplied by the DB trigger and so changes are automatically recorded.
 The SAP Process Orchestration runs the usual business.
-Restrictions are mainly in the area of development activities, repository changes or SLD updates.
+Restrictions are mainly around development activities, repository changes or SLD updates.

 For the SAP PO use case the recording of the DB changes are created in the Database directly.
 This ensures a high performance.
 With the record and replication technology which is used for the PO the memory footprint, performance and scalability is tested intensively.
 A slightly reduced to normal business can be assured so far.